Most recently in Outdoor Notes

 In their hurry to just get through the mountains, too many folks miss their unique beauty.
 That’s too bad; there is a lot to see and do hereabouts, if you’ll just get off the interstate and spend a little time north of the ridge.

-And if you don’t have time for a visit, please check out the Outdoor Notes page and the Galleries, and stop by the Links page to find some truly outstanding websites, including some of the finest nature photographers in the State.
+If you don’t have time for a visit, please check out the Outdoor Notes page and the Galleries, and stop by the Resources page to find some truly outstanding websites, including some of the finest nature photographers in the State.

 Also, we are an Amazon affiliate, so if you use our link to go to Amazon, we get a few cents.
-My current featured book is Letters From Eden by Julie Zickefoose.
+My current featured book is Reading the Forested Landscape: A Natural History of New England by Tom Wessel.